Ottawa Titans: History

 On 17 April 2024, the Ottawa Titans announced that their assistant general manager Sébastien Boucher will have his number 18 retired by the Québec Capitales on 18 August at Stade Canac as part of their 25th anniversary season of the team.

 Ottawa made it to the playoffs again in 2024, and faced the Tri-City ValleyCats in the Wild Card Game.
 They defeated the ValleyCats 5–2, but however lost to the Capitales again in the FLDS 2 games to 1.
 Third baseman AJ Wright was selected as the 2024 Third Baseman Of The Year by the Frontier League, and team play-by-play broadcaster Davide Disipio received the Robert Ford Broadcaster of the Year award.

 The Titans' home average attendance increased once again from 2023, to an average of over 1,900 fans per game.

 The Titans were able to break their franchise record crowd from 2023 during their 2025 home opener against the New Jersey Jackals, winning 7–6 in front of 7,152 people at Ottawa Stadium.

+The Titans made the playoffs again in 2026 and advanced to the championship round for the first time in franchise history after successfully sweeping the New Jersey Jackals in the Wild Card Round and the New York Boulders in the East Division Conference Finals.
+They eventually beat the Evansville Otters in four games to earn their first league championship.

+In September 2026, the Titans received the Frontier League Commissioner’s Award of Excellence for the regular season.
+The award recognizes efforts to elevate the baseball experience by strengthening connections with fans, corporate partners, and community.
+Attendance was up 17.5% over 2025 at 116,302 fans, and a 90% increase since 2022.
+The team claimed an opening night sell out crowd of 10,278 which broke 29-year-old league attendance record and filled the Ottawa Stadium to capacity for the first time since 2002.

+The club received international media attention for its promotion that let fans exchange a Brady Tkachuk jersey for an AJ Wright jersey.
+In 2026, the organization raised more than $80,000 to support local children’s charities and organizations.